ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 `SteamLinuxRuntime_soldier/my_soldier_platform_0.20200604.0/files/bin/env`.
 Then select it from the list of runtimes in [the test-UI](#test-ui).

-For the "Steam Linux Runtime" scout environment, the closest equivalent is to download a file named `steam-runtime.tar.xz` from from <https://repo.steampowered.com/steamrt-images-scout/snapshots/>
+For the "Steam Linux Runtime 1.0 (scout)" environment, the closest equivalent is to download a file named `steam-runtime.tar.xz` from from <https://repo.steampowered.com/steamrt-images-scout/snapshots/>
 and unpack it into the `SteamLinuxRuntime` directory, so that you have